Utah Jazz: 1979–1984: Moving to Utah, and the Frank Layden era

 Tom Nissalke departed as coach after the Jazz started the 1981–82 season 8–12, and general manager Frank Layden replaced him.
-Layden's coaching was not an improvement early on, as the Jazz went 17–45 the rest of that season to finish 25–57.

-The 1982 NBA draft saw the Jazz pick Georgia's Dominique Wilkins, though the team would have preferred either James Worthy or Terry Cummings, but those players went 1–2 to the Lakers and Clippers respectively.
-Utah had been confident that the Lakers would take Wilkins, which would have given them a shot at either of the other top forwards (they favored Cummings over Worthy because Cummings had shown he could play both small and power forward).
-However, Utah was not aware that the Lakers had researched both Worthy and Wilkins and decided on Worthy out of concern about Wilkins' perceived selfishness.
-Battistone's continued financial problems, combined with Wilkins making it clear he did not want to play in Utah, resulted in the Jazz sending Wilkins to Atlanta in return for John Drew and Freeman Williams.
-This trade, even considering the circumstances, turned out to be one of the most one-sided deals in NBA history.
-Wilkins would go on to a Hall of Fame career, while Drew and Williams would only play a combined four seasons with the Jazz.

-In the 1982–83 season, leading scorer Dantley missed 60 of 82 games and newcomer Drew also missed time, playing in only 44 games.
-The Jazz ended up being led by Griffith (22.2 points per game), Green (14.3 points per game) and Danny Schayes (12.4 points per game).
-A rookie 7'4" center, Mark Eaton, manned the post.
-The team finished 30–52, still out of the playoffs, but an improvement over recent years.

-During the 1983 NBA draft, the Jazz used their first-round pick, seventh overall, to choose Thurl Bailey, and later took Bob Hansen in the third round, 54th overall.

-1983–84 opened as a season of uncertainty.
-The team was losing money, and management was crafting stunts, such as playing games at the Thomas & Mack Center in Las Vegas, to help the team become more profitable.
+In 1983, team was losing money, and management was crafting stunts, such as playing games at the Thomas & Mack Center in Las Vegas, to help the team become more profitable.
 The team was rumored to be moving as a result of Battistone's cash shortage as well as the fact they were playing in the league's smallest market.
-However, fortunes on the court improved, with a healthy Dantley, Jeff Wilkins, and rookie Bailey at the forward positions, Eaton and Rich Kelley jointly manning the post, Green and Griffith at the guards, and Drew adding 17 points per game off the bench.
+However, fortunes on the court improved, with a healthy Adrian Dantley, Jeff Wilkins, and rookie Thurl Bailey at the forward positions, Mark Eaton and Rich Kelley jointly manning the post, Rickey Green and Darrell Griffith at the guards, and John Drew adding 17 points per game off the bench.
 They went 45–37 and won the Midwest Division, the first winning season and division championship in team history.